 The Sun, Moon and rising (or ascendant) signs are the most important signs in your birth chart.
 They represent foundational parts of your personality, your life path, and your story.
 Taken together, these three zodiac signs form your “Big 3”, or what I call your “astrological handshake.”

-Taken together, these big three signs form what I call your astrological “handshake.”
 When you meet another astrologer or introduce yourself to a group of astrologers, it’s a polite gesture to offer this information.
-In the language of astrology, it communicates who you are without revealing too much!
+Hi, I’m Molly – Aries Sun, Leo Moon, Libra rising.
+In the language of astrology, it communicates some interesting information about me– without revealing everything!

 If you were a car, the Moon would be your interior.
 Is it cozy, smooth, and comfortable, or is it a rough, messy ride?
 The planetary aspects to the Moon tell more of the story.

 If you have been following along with the course, you already have your chart.
 Now it’s just a matter of locating the Moon’s glyph ☽ and identifying the sign the Moon is in.
 If you need some guidance, you can pull up my 3-step guide, How to find your Moon sign.

 The sky is in constant motion.
 The far left side of the chart represents the eastern horizon, where the Sun, Moon, and planets rise in the morning.

 The rising, or Ascendant sign is that Zodiac sign that is rising over the Eastern horizon at the moment of your birth.
 The Ascendant divides the chart into night and day, top and bottom halves.
 If you were born at sunRISE, the Sun will be near the RISING degree– or Ascendant.

 (The ascendant is also the cusp of the first house in many house systems.)

 The zodiac sign on the ascendant, also called the rising sign, describes: